syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 c.AzureAdOAuthenticator.client_secret = '{AAD-APP-CLIENT-SECRET}'
 ```

+For more help on setting the Authentication method, please contact the Syntho Support.

 #### Deploy using docker-compose - JupyterHub

 Once the configuration is done, we can run the containers in detached mode using the following command: